-The Global Collaborative Networks Fund supports the development of international scholarly networks that engage Princeton with centers of learning worldwide.
-GCNF grants are available to build and sustain scholarly collaborations that promote career development in an international context for Princeton scholars at all levels of seniority.
+The Global Collaborative Network (GCN) grant supports the development of international scholarly networks that engage Princeton with centers of learning worldwide.
+GCN grants are available to build and sustain scholarly collaborations that promote career development in an international context for Princeton scholars at all levels of seniority.
 The overall goal is to enhance Princeton-based scholars' efforts to design and participate in global networks by offering resources for the creation and expansion of international collaboration.

-The Global Collaborative Networks Fund acknowledges the plurality of approaches to global network building; whole styles and foundations vary by discipline, topic and world region.
+The GCN acknowledges the plurality of approaches to global network building; whole styles and foundations vary by discipline, topic and world region.
 No particular approach to global collaboration is advocated.

 Proposals may come from individual faculty members or groups of faculty, but should have a Princeton faculty member as Principal Investigator.
-For more information on submitting a proposal view the call for proposals (.pdf).
+For more information on submitting a proposal view the call for proposals.

 - Coupling Hydrological Forecasts and Food Security in Sub-Saharan Africa and China (.pdf), Kelly Caylor, Justin Sheffield, and Eric Wood

 - Cooperative Research Network in Analytic Philosophy (.pdf), Daniel Garber

 - Migrant Youth and Children of Migrants in a Globalized World (.pdf), Marta Tienda, Alicia Adsera, and Sara McLanahan

 - The Itinerant Languages of Photography: Images, Media and Archives in an International Context (.pdf), Eduardo Cadava and Gabriela Nouzeilles

 - A Worldwide Investigation of Other Worlds (.pdf), Edwin Turner

 - Five-University Research Collaboration on East Asia Security Cooperation (.pdf), John Ikenberry, Thomas Christensen, Aaron Friedberg and Anne-Marie Slaughter